Journalism

 - Two GT Pathways Social & Behavioral Sciences courses (GT-SS1, GT-SS2 or GT-SS3)

-- Two GT Pathways Natural & Physical Sciences courses (GT-SC1, GT-SC2): one of these courses must have the required laboratory (GT-SC1)
+- Two GT Pathways Natural & Physical Sciences courses (GT-SC1, GT-SC2).
+One of these courses must have the required laboratory (GT-SC1).

 Please Note: If these credits are not required for the major at a receiving 4-year institution, they will be applied to the Bachelor's degree as elective credit towards graduation.
 Please check with the receiving institution to determine in which way these courses will be applied.

-Plus choose any one of the following (3 Credits)
+Plus choose any one of the following (3 Credits):

 Elective credit must be completed from the following lists of approved prefixes or courses to bring the total credit hours to 60.
 (See section on limitations regarding any additional courses taken in the major.
 Students should consider using their free electives to explore an additional area of focus.)